Skip to main content

 Note: These are no longer supported on desktop motherboard chipsets (see more details in the Comet Lake section above).

-Note: It appears (but not confirmed) both the Server and Desktop chipsets will support Pentium®/Celeron® Processors (but likely with only non-ECC on desktop chipsets).
+Note: It appears (but not confirmed) that both the Server and Desktop chipsets will support Pentium®/Celeron® Processors (but likely with only non-ECC on desktop chipsets).

 THE GOOD NEWS